-Asheville, North Carolina

-Library of Congress, Prints and Photographs Division, Detroit Publishing Company Collection
+Asheville, North Carolina Library of Congress, Prints and Photographs Division, Detroit Publishing Company Collection

-- 1. Edward W. Shoenheit, "Asheville's Pioneers: Karl von Ruck, M.D., 1849-1918," Chest 3, no. 6 (1937): 6. - 2.
-In the late nineteenth through early twentieth century, Asheville became a major destination for convalescing patients.
+1. Edward W. Shoenheit, "Asheville's Pioneers: Karl von Ruck, M.D., 1849-1918," Chest 3, no. 6 (1937): 6.

+5. Shoenheit, 24; The Journal of Tuberculosis was published from 1899 to 1903 in Asheville, N.C.

+6. Shoenheit, 24.

+7. The closing dates for Winyah Sanitarium and the von Ruck Laboratory could not be determined.

+^{2.} In the late nineteenth through early twentieth century, Asheville became a major destination for convalescing patients.
 It was believed that the clean mountain air, altitude, and temperate climate had healing properties.
-The first privately operated tuberculosis sanatorium opened in Asheville in 1871. - 3.
-"Dr. Carl von Ruck Dies," New York Times, November 7, 1922. - 4.
+The first privately operated tuberculosis sanatorium opened in Asheville in 1871.

+^{3. &}quot;Dr. Carl von Ruck Dies," New York Times, November 7, 1922.

 Shoenheit, 6; In 1913 the von Rucks unsuccessfully campaigned to have the Public Health Service verify what they maintained was a serum for treating tuberculosis.
-See "Biographical Note," Karl and Silvio von Ruck Papers 1907-1915, National Library of Medicine, Bethesda, MD - 5.
-Shoenheit, 24; The Journal of Tuberculosis was published from 1899 to 1903 in Asheville, N.C. - Shoenheit, 24 - 7.
-The closing dates for Winyah Sanitarium and the von Ruck Laboratory could not be determined.
+See "Biographical Note," Karl and Silvio von Ruck Papers 1907-1915, National Library of Medicine, Bethesda, MD

+The Journal of Immunology-(1916-2016) Advancing the Field for 100 Years by John Emrich